 Men despise religion.
 They hate it and are afraid it may be true.
 The cure for this is first to show that religion is not contrary to reason, but worthy of reverence and respect.
 Next make it attractive, make good men wish it were true, and then show that it is.

 There are many compelling arguments that can be given to explain and defend the Catholic faith.
-But the more elementary case for reasonable religion requires an even more elementary step: the defining of terms and the dispelling of caricatures.
+But the more elementary case for reasonable religion requires a more elementary step: the defining of terms and the dispelling of caricatures.

 Skeptics often rush to define faith as something like “holding a belief for no good reason” or “believing something despite stronger evidence for the contrary.”
-Of course, neither of these definitions are helpful.
-Rule number one, therefore, is: do not let skeptics define your terms for you!
+Neither of these definitions is helpful.
+Rule number one, therefore, is this: do not let skeptics define your terms for you!